jenkinsci/atlassian-bitbucket-server-integration-plugin/acceptance-tests/readme.md

 `bitbucket.baseurl` system property.

 #### Running the smoke tests on macOS
+Note: Running individual tests through your IDE is not supported on macOS.

 Using Docker to start Firefox does not work on macOS.
 Instead, you can install the appropriate browser with [Homebrew](https://brew.sh/):